aroberge/ideas/docs/html/_sources/included/export_keyword.rst.txt

        identifier such as a variable name, function name, etc.

 ..
 [2] I did mention that this was a subjective opinion.

+..
+[3] Initially, I had not created such a file requiring both types of
+       source transformation.
+Doing so highlighted a subtle bug...